jdtornow/challah/README.md

 If there is a role named 'Administrator' in your app, all permissions will be available to that role.
 Any new permissions that are added will also be automatically added to the 'Administrator' role, so this is a great role to use for anyone that needs to be able to do everything within your app.

 The default Challah installation creates two permissions by default: `admin` and `manage_users`.

+To unpack the `Permission` model into your app so you can extend it further, run:

+    rake challah:unpack:permission        # => Copy the Permission model into your app

 ### Role